Procedure Guide ·Luxating Patella Surgery ·2026

 Waiting Period Warning

-Many insurers impose a 6-month orthopedic waiting period for conditions like luxating patella.
-Any limping or skipping during this period permanently excludes the condition.
-Luxating patella often appears in young dogs — enroll before any lameness is documented.
+Many insurers impose a 6-month orthopedic waiting period for luxating patella.
+Any lameness during this period permanently excludes the condition.
+Enroll before any symptoms appear, especially for young dogs.

 Red flag · Deductible